Nebraska rallies in closing minutes to beat Maryland 67-65

 BIG PICTURE

-Nebraska: The Cornhuskers look like they just might make some noise in the Big Ten this season.
+Nebraska: Playing at a school known for its football team, the Cornhuskers' basketball squad just might draw some attention from the state's faithful fan base.

 Maryland: Coming in, the Terps appeared on the brink of reaching the Top 25.
+It's going to take some work to get there again.

 UP NEXT